8 Short Teachers’ Day Speech Ideas for Kids & Preparation Tips

 After helping your child write the speech, is now time to make him practice it before the event.
 Here are a few points that will help your child prepare and deliver an impressive yet touching speech on Teachers’ Day.

 The speech should sound just as heartwarming as it is written.
-Voice modulation helps express the emotions the way they are supposed to.
+Voice modulation helps express emotions the way they are supposed to.
 Practice intonation and modulate your voice to highlight the mark your teachers have made in your life.

 The rate of speech or the speed of talking is another important factor that will add value to the speech.
 So make sure you make your child practise speech at a moderate rate.
 The rate of speech will also help your child remember the speech well and modulate his voice.